dariasim/flat-website/README.md

 - Done Fix links on Russian pages
 - DONE Links on eng apartment
 - DONE Check names on the map
-- Fix google maps file
+- WONTDO (requires billing) Fix google maps file
-- Prices page
+- DONE Prices page
-- Fix prices (it tables and on pages)
+- DONE Fix prices (it tables and on pages)